saltstack/salt-windows-msi/Product.md

 Notes on ReadConfig_IMCAC

     Note 1:
-      Problem: INSTALLFOLDER was not set in ReadConfig_IMCAC
+      Problem: INSTALLDIR was not set in ReadConfig_IMCAC
       Solution:
-      ReadConfig_IMCAC must not be called BEFORE FindRelatedProducts, but BEFORE MigrateFeatureStates because INSTALLFOLDER in only set in CostFinalize, which comes after FindRelatedProducts Maybe one could call ReadConfig_IMCAC AFTER FindRelatedProducts Note 2:
+      ReadConfig_IMCAC must not be called BEFORE FindRelatedProducts, but BEFORE MigrateFeatureStates because INSTALLDIR in only set in CostFinalize, which comes after FindRelatedProducts Maybe one could call ReadConfig_IMCAC AFTER FindRelatedProducts Note 2:
       ReadConfig_IMCAC is in both InstallUISequence and InstallExecuteSequence,